hapi-server/verifier-nodejs/README.md

 	--url URL
 	--id DATASETID
 	--parameter PARAMETERNAME
-	--time.min ISO8601
+	--timemin ISO8601
-	--time.max ISO8601
+	--timemax ISO8601
 ```

 Only `URL` is required.
-Default is to check all datasets and all parameters and use `time.min=sampleStartDate` and `time.max=sampleStopDate` if both given, otherwise `time.min=startDate` and `time.max=startDate+P1D` are used.
+Default is to check all datasets and all parameters and use `timemin=sampleStartDate` and `timemax=sampleStopDate` if both given, otherwise `timemin=startDate` and `timemax=startDate+P1D` are used.

 # Server Usage